dsomleff/react-camp/react-notes/README.md

 export default React.memo(YourChildComponentName);
 ```
 - React will check if props, state, context of this child element were changed.
 If not, React will not call this Component.
 It will work for all nested YourChildComponentName component children as well.
 But it comes with the cost.
 Now instead of compare VirtualDOM with rendered HTML, React will compare existed props snapshot with current props.
 Instead of `memo()` you can use `useCallback` hook.

+### custom Hooks (cH)
+- `cH` it's a function (not a Component), that contains stateful logic.
+It's allow outsource logic into reusable function.
+Using React Hooks or another cH is allowed.
+- Every `cH` name should start with `use`.
+That's convention and React will be inform that this function is `cH`.
+All `cH` may be stored in `hooks` folder, inside the app.
+- `state` created in `cH` will be bound to Component, in which `cH` was called.
+If we use `cH` in a multiple Components, every Component will receive it's own state.
+We share ONLY logic, NOT state.
+- `cH` as function should return something, and it can be any type you want (array, number, etc).